Send us a message Book a consultation

 by Legacy Plan

-In 2014, in the U.S. Tax Court, a taxpayer defeated the Internal Revenue Service in an important case called Frank Aragona Trust v.
+One notable example of the importance of estate planning for small business owners is the 2014 U.S. Tax Court case, Frank Aragona Trust v.
 Commissioner.
-Mr. Aragona had created a trust and named his five children as beneficiaries, and funded the trust with several rental real estate properties.
-The IRS had tried to classify the trust's control of the properties as “passive” ownership, which would have negative tax consequences, but the Tax Court ruled for the trust, which meant that it got to claim active participation status, which is more tax-friendly.
+In this case, Frank Aragona had established a trust, named his five children as beneficiaries and funded the trust with several rental real estate properties.
+The Internal Revenue Service (IRS) attempted to classify the trust's control of the properties as "passive" ownership, which would have resulted in unfavorable tax consequences.
+However, the Tax Court ruled in favor of the trust, allowing it to claim active participation status, which offers more tax advantages.

 How do I create an estate plan?